stackabletech/t2/templates/demo-centos-8/readme.txt

 The explanation of all the steps Ansible performs here would go way beyond the scope of this readme.
 Please feel free to have a look into the files and find out yourselves ;-)

+Update the Stackable components in the cluster

+The scripts update_agent.sh and update_operator.sh help you to update (or downgrade) the Stackable components in the cluster.

+* The script update_agent.sh shows you the available and installed versions of the agent and prompts you to type the version you like to install.
+Then an Ansible playbook is started and does the actual up- or downgrade.
+* The script update_operator.sh shows you the available operators and lets you choose the operator to up- or downgrade.
+  Then it shows you the available and installed versions of the chosen operator and prompts you to type the version you like to install.
+Then an Ansible playbook is started and does the actual up- or downgrade.

 Access the cluster (without VPN)

 To use the cluster without a VPN, you can use the 'Stackable client script' to interact with the cluster